flyingtoaster0/flyingtoaster0/_posts/2016-09-13-keyboard-matrix.md

 In this post, I will go over digital I/O and keyboard matrices.
 I'll finish up by showing a proof of concept of what will become the basis for the design of my PCB.

-A keyboard is essentially a device on which there are a lot of buttons.
+A keyboard is essentially big button matrix.
 When any one of these buttons is pressed, the state of an input pin on a microcontroller is changed, and then a computer is notified of the keypress event.

 # Controlling Pin Logic